DavidMah/wformat/README.md

 # wformat

-wformat is a command line utility to format images as computer wallpapers
+wformat is a command line utility to organize collections of wallpapers

+For now, it can only reformat images into proper sizes(for dualmonitors too)

+Soon it will feature organization through renaming and the ability to search for duplicates of images

 ## Usage